Back to all Post

 The Rauceby Hoard, Largest Roman coin hoard found in UK

 The Rauceby Hoard was discovered by a detectorist near Ancaster (Lincolnshire) in July 2017, close to Ermine Street, originally a Roman road leading from Londinium (London) to Lindum Colonia (Lincoln) and Eboracum (York).
+Until today it is the largest Roman coin hoard ever found in the UK.

 The coins were found in a ceramic pot, which was buried in the centre of a large oval pit – lined with quarried limestone.
 What was found during the excavation suggests that the hoard was not put in the ground in secret, but rather was perhaps a ceremonial or votive offering.
 The Rauceby hoard is giving us further evidence for so-called ‘ritual’ hoarding in Roman Britain.